-Property taxe-also called ad valorem taxes-are locally assessed taxes.
+Property taxes-also called ad valorem taxes-are locally assessed taxes.
 The county appraisal district appraises property located in the county, while local taxing units set tax rates and collect property taxes based on those values.
-Many taxing units outsource to a single entity in the county.
+Many taxing units outsource collections to a single entity in the county.
 Property taxes provide more tax dollars for local services in Texas than any other source-they help pay for public schools, libraries, playgrounds, city streets, county roads, police, fire protection, emergency medical service and many other services.

 There are three main parts to the property tax system in Texas:

 No. Texas has only local property taxes levied by local taxing units.
-The state does not have local tax records on each property and its ownership and does not set your property's value for property taxes.
+The state does not have current local tax records on each property and its ownership and does not set your property's value for property taxes.

 All taxable property will pay county and school taxes.
 If the property is located inside a city's boundaries, you also may pay city taxes.
 Special taxing units-junior college, hospital district, road district and others-may also tax your property.